Wondering if Lutheran Churches Have Priests? Get the Facts

 Lutherans don’t refer to their clergy as “priests.”
-Lutheranism teaches that there are better titles that reflect the New Testament’s teaching on the topic, such as “pastor” or “minister,” which are more common.
-The tradition is also intent on making a distinction between Catholic beliefs and practices regarding clergy.
+Lutheranism teaches that there are better titles that reflect the New Testament’s teaching on the topic, such as “pastor” or “minister.”
+The tradition is also intent on distinguishing between Catholic beliefs and practices regarding clergy.

-What’s wrong with calling clergy “priests” according to the New Testament in the Lutheran perspective?
-What exactly is the meaning of the names “pastor” and priest” and how are the term used in the New Testament?
-What did martin Luther teach about the priesthood of all believers?
+What’s wrong with calling clergy “priests” according to the New Testament from the Lutheran perspective?
+What exactly do “pastor” and ” priest” mean, and how is the term used in the New Testament?
+What did Martin Luther teach about the priesthood of all believers?
 Keep reading to learn more.

-The difference between the terms “pastor” and “priest” is partly based on the New Testament meaning of each word and partly on how they have been used in Christian history.
+The difference between the terms “pastor” and “priest” is partly based on the New Testament meaning of each word and partly on how people have used them in Christian history.
 (Also see Do Lutheran Clergy Wear Collars?)

 Use in CatholicismRareCommon

-The names “pastor” and “priest” have overlapping definitions, however the theological implications of the terms have important and stark differences.
-The debate hinges on the nature of clergy as an intercessor between God and people.
+The names “pastor” and “priest” have overlapping definitions.
+However, the theological implications of the terms have significant and stark differences.
+The debate hinges on the nature of the clergy as an intercessor between God and people.

-These differences relate to, but aren’t limited to, the doctrines of the Atonement of Christ, the intercession of the Holy Spirit, the sanctification of the believer, and the role of church in administering baptism and communion.
+These differences relate to but aren’t limited to, the doctrines of the Atonement of Christ, the intercession of the Holy Spirit, the sanctification of the believer, and the church’s role in administering baptism and communion.

 MarriageProtestant clergy, including Anglican priests, can marryCatholic priests are unmarried and celibate